 Exhaust gasses contain Carbon Monoxide, an odorless and colorless gas.
 Carbon Monoxide is poisonous and can cause unconsciousness and death.
 Symptoms of Carbon Monoxide exposure can include:

 - Dizziness

 - Nausea

 - Headache

 - Muscular Twitching

 Vomiting

+- Weakness and Sleepiness Ina

+- Inability to Think Coherently

-Throbbing in Temples
+• Throbbing in Temples